 From architecture and arts to finance and innovation, New York City is one of the world’s undoubted leaders in almost every field imaginable – and this includes higher education.
 More than 130 four-year, degree-granting institutions are located in New York, the most of any state in the U.S.

 Dozens of colleges are within the State University of New York and City University of New York systems, two of the largest public university systems in the U.S. Higher education options in New York include many large research universities, midsize colleges, small liberal arts colleges, a couple of federal military academies and several specialized institutions in urban, suburban and rural environments.
+Students who attend these educational institutes may need a place to stay if they are unable to find any on-site accommodation at their chosen place of study.
+That’s why it could be beneficial to look for an apartment that has easy access to public transport so that you are able to attend all of your classes on time.
+This would be something that your University or college could give you advice on before making any further important decisions regarding your future.

 20. CUNY Baruch College, New York City, NY